Comparative historical research: Difficulties

 There are several difficulties that historical comparative research faces.
 James Mahoney, one of the current leading figures in historical comparative research, identifies several of these in his book "Comparative Historical Analysis in the Social Sciences."
 Mahoney highlights key issues such as how micro level studies can be incorporated into the macro level field of historical comparative research, issues ripe for historical comparative research that continue to remain overlooked, such as law, and the issue of whether historical comparative research should be approached as a science or approached as a history.
 This is one of the more prevalent debates today, often debated between Theda Skocpol, who sides with the historical approach, and Kiser and Hechter, who are proponents of the scientific view that should search for general causal principles.
 Both Kiser and Hechter employ models within Rational Choice Theory for their general causal principles.
 Historical researchers that oppose them (Skocpol, Summers, others) argue that Kiser and Hechter do not suggest many other plausible general theories, and thus it seems as though their advocacy for general theories is actually advocacy for their preferred general theory.
 They also raise other criticisms of using rational choice theory in historical comparative research.

-Role of general theory

-In recent decades historical comparative researchers have debated the proper role of general theory.
-Two of the main players in this debate have been Edgar Kiser and Michael Hechter.
-They have argued that it is important to use a general theory in order to be able to test the results of the research that has been conducted.
-They do not argue that one specific theory is better than the other just that a theory needs to be used.
-Their chosen theory is rational choice.
-One of the main problems is that everyone has a different concept of what a theory is and what makes something a theory.
-Some of their opponents feel that any theory can be tested and they are arguing that some cannot be.
-Kiser and Hecter do acknowledge that this is a growing field and that their perspective may change in the future.